Landlord Accreditation Scotland

 Lettings in Practice Programme

-This learning and development programme, delivered via a series of webinars, is designed to enhance the business skills of those working in letting agencies by helping learners gain a better understanding of what is required/important in all aspects of landlord and tenant relationships.
+This learning and development programme, delivered via a series of face-to-face sessions and webinars, is designed to enhance the business skills of those working in letting agencies by helping learners gain a better understanding of what is required/important in all aspects of landlord and tenant relationships.
 The programme is underpinned with reference to the Letting Agent Code of Practice, company procedures and wider legislation.
 Those undertaking the programme will be taken through all aspects of the customer journey for both the landlord and tenant and it aims to build awareness of personal impact.

 Why should agency staff undertake this learning?

 This programme should be seen as essential professional development for those who are either new to lettings or those who have transferred agency and although qualified, have not undertaken the LETWELL qualification.
 Completing this learning programme will provide employers with confidence that their new team member is operating in line with legislation and current best practice in the industry.

 There is no requirement to undertake every module and there is no time limit to complete the programme, delegates can work through the modules at their own pace.
 However, agency staff will gain the most benefit from attending the full programme and companies will get the most benefit from regarding the programme as standard practice for any new member of staff.

 Each module will be delivered over a number of sessions to allow enough time to cover all the required topics in a manageable timeframe.
 We want to make sure learners come away from the face-to-face sessions or the webinars with more refined practical skills, and to achieve this, there will be both ‘listening & doing’ activities as the best way to learn is through practice.

 What’s covered in the programme

 This module focuses on Customer Service.
 Session 1 explores the topics of communication skills and customer care to help support agents enhance every interaction.
 We also explore the role and impact of communications, in addition to defining and understanding what makes excellent service.